axeltanjung/mlops-project/README.md

     ```bash
     virtualenv .venv -p /usr/bin/python3.10
     ```
-  **Note:** You can use any Python version, as long the Python packages in `requirements.txt` are supported.
+  **Note:** You can use any Pyton version, as long the Python packages in `requirements.txt` are supported.
 Because of the Python packages in `requirements.txt` were declared without describe the version.
 + Activate the virtual environment

     ```bash